 - Behaviour Management Policy.

 Street Foodie et al adopt the spirit of 'equal opportunity' employers.
-We are commited to the guiding principles of Every Child Matters and sites are managed so that children are safe.
+We are committed to the guiding principles of Every Child Matters and sites are managed so that children are safe.

 All sites are equiped with fencing and a security gate arrangement.